 The government made a clear extinction between the partnership and shareholders.
 In a partnership where the owner can be held responsible, the shareholder can not.

-“To no one should the right and justice be delayed, sold or denied” – promises our constitution but still the injustice is been seen.
+“To no one should the right and justice be delayed, sold or denied” – promises our constitution but still injustice is been seen.

 Fundamental rights were not so fundamental before the ADM Jabalpur case but many changes have been noticed since then but there are many to still strive for.

-Whether it is the prison reforms which are to be changed and the system is to be made more transparent or the providing of rights against private individuals and not only the state, the legal mechanism to carry out the functioning of Article 13 which means the whole definition of law has to be armed till teeth.
+Whether it is the prison reforms that are to be changed and the system is to be made more transparent or the providing of rights against private individuals and not only the state, the legal mechanism to carry out the functioning of Article 13 which means the whole definition of law has to be armed till teeth.